cnabio/cnab-spec/101-bundle-json.md

   - `<name>`: The name of the parameter.
 In the example above, this is `backend_port`.
 This is mapped to a value definition, which contains the following fields:
     - type: one of string, int, boolean
-    - REQUIRED: if this is set to true, a value MUST be specified (optional, not shown)
+    - REQUIRED: if this is set to true, a value MUST be specified (OPTIONAL, not shown)
-    - defaultValue: The default value (optional)
+    - defaultValue: The default value (OPTIONAL)
-    - allowedValues: an array of allowed values (optional)
+    - allowedValues: an array of allowed values (OPTIONAL)
-    - minValue: Minimum value (for ints) (optional)
+    - minValue: Minimum value (for ints) (OPTIONAL)
-    - maxValue: Maximum value (for ints) (optional)
+    - maxValue: Maximum value (for ints) (OPTIONAL)
-    - minLength: Minimum number of characters allowed in the field (for strings) (optional)
+    - minLength: Minimum number of characters allowed in the field (for strings) (OPTIONAL)
-    - maxLength: Maximum number of characters allowed in the field (for strings) (optional)
+    - maxLength: Maximum number of characters allowed in the field (for strings) (OPTIONAL)
     - metadata: Holds fields that are not used in validation
       - description: A user-friendly description of the parameter
     - destination: Indicates where (in the invocation image) the parameter is to be written